spglancy/CAH-API/docs/README.md

 A black card is a prompt card and will often have a blank spot represented by an underscore in the JSON.
 Not every set contains black cards and the sets that do contain many more white cards than black cards.

 ##### White Cards
-A white card is a responce card, played in response to the black card played.
-White cards are in every card set, and are very abundent.
+A white card is a response card, played in after the black card played.
+White cards are in every card set, and are very abundant.
 There are more white cards because at least 2 white cards get played every round while only 1 black card gets played.
 Players also need to have 10 of these in their hands at a time.

 ### Endpoints